Manage to Lead now available as interactive, digital content powered by the leading provider for higher education textbooks.

 Use the Change Framework to make the case for each Strategic Initiative.

-The diagram in Figure-1 presents a convenient way to visualize and store the group’s consensus in a Change Framework diagram similar to that originally introduced by Richard Beckhard and Wendy Pritchard in Changing the Essence: The Art of Creating and Leading Fundamental Change in Organizations, Jossey-Bas Inc., San Francisco, 1992.
+The Change Framework is a convenient way to visualize and store the group’s consensus using a diagram similar to that originally introduced by Richard Beckhard and Wendy Pritchard in Changing the Essence: The Art of Creating and Leading Fundamental Change in Organizations, Jossey-Bas Inc., San Francisco, 1992.

 Fill out the Change Framework to make a clear and compelling case for each initiative.
 Iterate with the team until all members are crystal clear about each initiative.